the-dilo/micrometre-software-development-stack/README.md

-scripst for installing and creating various tools for developing software with Ubuntu 16.04.
+Scripst for installing tools for developing software with Ubuntu 16.04.

-After a new install of ubuntu use combination of the scripts. start with the post "post_install.sh".
+After a new (fresh) install of ubuntu use combination of the scripts.

+start with the post "post_install.sh".

 Docker software containerization platform
 Eclipse Che workspace server and cloud IDE

-Atom hackabl text editor.

-Sublime Text  editor for code and markup.

-Android Studio tools for building apps for Android device.

-Visual Studio Code code editor

-Firefox and Chrome web browsers with Web Drivers

-Getting Started

-To run or install the ISO, you need a USB stick with at least 4GB of free space.

-Create bootable USB,

-Notes

-it's recomanded to try the  live system before going fo full system install.

-for local machine development and testing purposes it's recomanded to do a full installl